Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Juvenile rheumatoid arthritis (JRA) - arthritis of an unknown cause, lasting more than 6 weeks, developing in children aged no older than 16 years with the exclusion of another joint pathology.
+Juvenile rheumatoid arthritis (JRA) is arthritis of unknown cause, lasting more than 6 weeks, developing in children under 16 years of age with the exclusion of other joint pathologies.

 Depending on the type of classification, the disease has the following names: juvenile arthritis (ICD-10), juvenile idiopathic arthritis (ILAR), juvenile chronic arthritis (EULAR), juvenile rheumatoid arthritis (ACR).